microsoft/FluidFramework/docs/content/faq.md

 conflicts.
 This allows us to have non-commutative operations because their is an explicit ordering.

-💬 *\[Sam Broner\]*: This seems hard to put in here, but is true:

-💬 *\[Sam Broner\]*: While we don't support peer-to-peer scenarios yet, the Fluid Framework is reliant on a total ordering of all operations.
-While we haven't invested in this yet, a total ordering could be created through vector clocks or other distributed ordering techniques.

 ## Real-Time Collaboration

 ### What kind of support is there for real-time editing of text?